waker-he/cs-learning-notes/coursework-review/eecs390/eecs390.md

     - __object-oriented programming__: computation organizeds around "objects" which are instances of "classes"
 - __declarative programming__: specifies what result of the computation to get
     - __functional programming__: computation is treated as evaluation of matematical function and avoids changing state and mutable data
+        - properties of math function: does not rely (read/modify) on external state, with the same values of parameters produce the same output
 - modern languages like C++, Python are multi-paradigm

 ## Basic Elements